 See to the Heart

 How I wish they could see the brokenness and frustration.
-While I swallow down chemotherapeutics that would drop a horse, take meds every four hours to maintain muscle function, and receive regular plasma exchange to start with fresh.
+While I swallow down chemo-therapeutics that would drop a horse, take medication every four hours to maintain muscle function, and receive regular plasma exchange to start with fresh.
 I am perplexed that anyone would think one would choose this.

 Steroids have ripped my body apart while adding unimaginable pounds.
-Every time the scale shows reprieve, a crisis seems to add more notches on the range trying to steal my joy and that same joy of those like me.
-Now some of my fellow sufferers are grossly thin, because of swallowing and bulbar difficulty, yep that is part of it, in this game we call life.
-While I too, often cannot eat, and when I do, sometimes choke.
-I seem to maintain my gross weight.
+Every time the scale shows reprieve, a crisis seems to add more notches on the range, trying to steal my joy and that same joy of those like me.
+Some of my fellow sufferers are grossly thin because of swallowing and bulbar difficulty.
+Yep, that's part of it; in this game, we call life.
+While I, too, often cannot eat, I sometimes choke when I do.
+Thus, I seem to maintain my gross weight.
 But, I do not share this to have a pity party.
-Although I am a tad jealous of those who can manage their weight with surgery, and or particular diets, this is not an option for some.
-I believe there will come a day when through constant attempt and discipline, I will find my fit self again.
+Although I am a tad jealous of those who can manage their weight with surgery and particular diets, this is not an option for some.
+I believe there will come a day when I will find my fit self again through constant attempts and discipline.

 In the meantime, I am proud to be a survivor!
-Yes, a more massive than most who are ill survivor, but none-the-less, a survivor.
-I have survived the loss of a career that I loved and replacing it with the joy of one more day to be alive, serving God and my family.
+Yes, a more massive than most who are ill survivors, but a survivor.
+I have survived the loss of a career that I loved and replaced it with the joy of one more day to be alive, serving God and my family.
 I have endured countless procedures and hospital admissions that have depleted our bank account and yet filled us with gratitude to have love, life, and laughter.
 I have survived a wonderful 30-year marriage that has grown more beautiful with every trial.
-I have survived parenting on an empty tank, and beyond the empty shell, only to see my children filled with talent, tenacity, kindness, strength, compassion, and empathy while growing closer to God with every hurdle.
+I have stayed parenting on an empty tank and beyond the empty shell, only to see my children, filled with talent, tenacity, kindness, strength, compassion, and empathy, while growing closer to God with every hurdle.

-We, my family and myself, are in love with life and every breath God gives to serve Him.
+My family and I are in love with life and every breath God gives to serve Him.
 We have learned to dig deeper and seek someone's truth because assuming is only surface stuff.
 If we only see what we think is a person's truth, it's usually not even close to the real deal of their testimony.
 God makes each story relevant, and we should take the time to listen to them.

-I Share this broken body with the world and ask you to see me, and all those who are not as defective as you might think.
-We are not fat, ugly, skinny, scarred, the wrong color, the wrong gender or orientation, the false religion, the wrong nationality, the incorrect culture, and or the wrong to your right!
-We are children of God, beautifully and wonderfully made for our purpose for God’s entire perfect plan.
-So don’t assume you know, but also see the person, the person you think is this or that in your worldly view, as they are just as broken and beautiful as you are.
+I Share this broken body with the world and ask you to see me and all those who are not as defective as you might think.
+We are not fat, ugly, skinny, scarred, the wrong color, the wrong gender or orientation, the false religion, the wrong nationality, the incorrect culture, and the wrong to your right!
+We are children of God, beautifully and wonderfully made for God's purpose and perfect plan.
+So don't assume you know, but also see the person you think is this or that in your worldly view, as they are just as broken and beautiful as you are.
 I love me.
 I love you, just the way we are.
 We are beautiful survivors, all of us.

 Scars to Your Beautiful